dudung/butiran/content/posts/25/g/24-auza-naufal-abraar.md

 ## notes
 + It is on [8p7wy](https://osf.io/8p7wy/).
-+ Processing for the Time-series Magnetotelluric Method Data in  Cugenang Area, Cianjur, West Java, supervised by Dr. Nurhasan.
++ Processing for the Time-series Magnetotelluric Method Data in  Cugenang Area, Cianjur, West Java, under supervision of Dr. Nurhasan.